hillnz/twitter-dedupe/README.md

 Python library to retweet unique links from noisy Twitter accounts.

+## Killed by Twitter

+This project doesn't work due to Twitter's API changes.
+Original README follows.

 ## Acknowledgement

 This is a fork of [cmheisel/twitter-dedupe](https://github.com/cmheisel/twitter-dedupe) with minimal changes to update for Python 3 and with updated dependencies.